 One downside of living in Alabaster is that it can take a long time to commute to work.
 In Alabaster, the average commute to work is 30.92 minutes, which is quite a bit higher than the national average.

-The education level of Alabaster citizens is very high relative to the national average among all cities (21.84%): 34.06% of adults in Alabaster have a bachelor's degree or even advanced degree.
+The citizens of Alabaster are very well educated compared to the average community in the nation: 34.06% of adults in Alabaster have a bachelor's degree or even advanced degree.

 The per capita income in Alabaster in 2010 was $27,382, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $109,528 for a family of four.
 However, Alabaster contains both very wealthy and poor people as well.